-MBTA bus stops are labeled with black, red, and white signs with a large “T” logo.
-Signs also include a list of bus routes that stop at that station.
-Many stops also include accessible shelters in case of cold, rainy, or snowy weather.
+Most MBTA bus stops are labeled with white, black, red, and yellow signs with a large “T” logo.
+Signs also include a list of the bus routes that serve that particular stop.
+Many bus stops also have accessible shelters in case of cold, rainy, or snowy weather.

 If you use a scooter, the operator can help you move to a seat once it’s secured.

-All MBTA buses are equipped with fareboxes that accept CharlieCards, CharlieTickets, and cash fare payments.
-If you need assistance using the farebox, the bus operator can help you.
+All MBTA buses are equipped with fare boxes that accept CharlieCards, CharlieTickets, and cash fare payments.
+If you need assistance with the farebox, the bus operator will help you.